twilio/twilio-voice-js-reference-components/README.md

 The reference components demonstrate several common Twilio Voice use cases.
 These use cases include:

 - Dialer
-  - Make outgoing calls
+  - Place outgoing calls
   - Receive incoming calls
-- Basic Call Control (leveraging Conference)
+- Basic Call Control (uses Conference)
-  - Perform cold and warm transfers
+  - Perform cold or warm transfers
   - Add or remove participants from a call
   - Hold and Resume a call
   - Mute and Unmute a call
-- Monitoring (leveraging Conference)
+- Monitoring (uses Conference)
-  - Callee call progress
+  - Observe call progress
-  - Conference call status
+  - Track conference call status
-  - Quality metrics
+  - View quality metrics
-  - Warnings
+  - Receive warnings
-  - Errors
+  - View errors
 - Voice AI Assistant
-  - Make outgoing call to connect with an agent
+  - Place an outbound call and connect to an agent
-  - Websocket server
+  - Provide a Websocket server to interface with Conversation Relay
   - Basic OpenAI integration

 ## Installation